William Hill

 “William Hill is a major composer, and his Third Symphony will find its place in the history of music as one of the finest symphonies of its time.”
 Robin McNeil, Opus Colorado

 “Hill’s Meditation and Ritual Dance takes pride of place because of his imaginative orchestration and the contrasting colors and moods that he evokes.
 Hill’s Aurora Borealis invokes a haunting and dark atmosphere which must be a sonic equivalent to the visual spectacle that many have witnessed.
 His works demonstrate a secure technique, and accessible but original style, and an abundance of substantial and contrasting musical ideas.
 In Seven Abstract Miniatures Hill has succeeded in effectively setting seven of his own pen and ink drawings, and given that he is the featured solo percussionist in this recording, he is a triple threat.
-The music is full of the angular energy depicted in his art, clearly delineated by the lines, often driving and virtousic, with Hill as the solo percussionist, and is quite a tour de force.”
+The music is full of the angular energy depicted in his art, clearly delineated by the lines, often driving and virtuosic, with Hill as the solo percussionist, and is quite a tour de force.”
 David DeBoor Canfield, Fanfare Magazine

 “William Hill’s Ancient Rituals is a dynamic work inspired by Colorado’s Mesa Verde and the rites of its ancient cliff dwellers.
 It pushes the musical envelope in a host of ways, moody and languid passages that inspire vivid imagery, and robust percussion driven explosions.
 All of this makes a highly entertaining presentation-aurally and visually-with a less than stuffy vibe in the concert hall.
 Indeed the innovative material challenges the players as well as the audience: Many of the veteran, ultra talented musicians clearly found the music provocative, breaking into wide grins or hollering out a hearty Bravo” GRNOW.com John Sinkevics